rlanzafame/test_push_workshop_template/content/3_cheat_sheet.md

 (cheatsheet-ref)=
 ## References & Links

-You can included [links](https://interactivetextbooks.tudelft.nl/showthephysics) like this.
+You can include [links](https://interactivetextbooks.tudelft.nl/showthephysics) like this.
 With the markdown syntax: `[text](link)`.
 `link` can take a number of forms including,